sjt4825/MCA-2022/README.md

 # Week 3

-The task for week 3 was to export the week 2 score to MusicXML and MEI then compare the elements in each file
+The first task for week 3 was to export the week 2 score to MusicXML and MEI.
+We then had to use Verovio to render the MEI file and experiment with changing the MEI code to see how it changes the score.

-The MusicXML file can be viewed [here]([https://github.com/sjt4825/MCA-2022/blob/master/data/Week%204/jsymbolic%20analysis.csv](https://github.com/sjt4825/MCA-2022/blob/master/data/Week%203/Starlight.musicxml))
+The MusicXML file can be viewed [here](https://github.com/sjt4825/MCA-2022/blob/master/data/Week%203/Starlight.musicxml) The MEI file can be viewed [here](https://github.com/sjt4825/MCA-2022/blob/master/data/Week%203/Starlight.mei))

+The next task was to compare 3 different elements of the MusicXML and MEI files.

-The MEI file can be viewed [here]([https://github.com/sjt4825/MCA-2022/blob/master/data/Week%204/jsymbolic%20analysis.csv](https://github.com/sjt4825/MCA-2022/blob/master/data/Week%203/Starlight%20corrected.mei))
+The writeup for this task can be found [here](https://github.com/sjt4825/MCA-2022/blob/master/verovio.html))

 # Week 4